TamaraStankovska/spring-data-jpa/README.md

 ![](https://github.com/TamaraStankovska/spring-data-jpa/blob/master/data.PNG)

-This can be done with the executing the following query in the Console, or by writing a query in the Application.
+This can be done with the executing the following query in the Console, or by requesting data from the Controller.